 When you talk to directors who also write their own screenplays, they often say that writing a screenplay is very tough.
 Would you agree with that?

-Yes, the film talks about our country in transition, 1994 was the year that John Smith, the Labour Party leader, died and there was this new shiny guy Tony Blair who was leading this new Labour, almost repackaged conservatism, if you like, which at the time seemed very exciting but didn’t really serve to change the country for many.
-At that time you also had a conservative party in Parliament introducing this piece of legislation called the Criminal Justice and Public Order Act 1994 which outlawed gatherings that are music characterized by a succession of repetitive beats.
-This piece of legislation was trying to outlaw rave parties but also was an attack on many other forms of alternative lifestyles.
+Yes, the film talks about our country in transition; 1994 was the year that John Smith, the Labour Party leader, died and there was this new shiny guy Tony Blair who was leading this new Labour, almost repackaged conservatism if you like, which at the time seemed very exciting but didn’t really serve to change the country for many.
+At that time, you also had a conservative party in Parliament introducing this piece of legislation called the Criminal Justice and Public Order Act 1994, which outlawed gatherings that are music characterized by a succession of repetitive beats.
+This legislation was trying to outlaw rave parties and was an attack on many other forms of alternative lifestyles.
 So there’s a lot going on there in the film.
-For me there’s something about the idealism of youth that gets eroded over time by society and our need to survive.
+For me, there’s something about the idealism of youth that gets eroded over time by society and our need to survive.
 That, for me, is a big message in the film.

-I just had a belief in young Scottish acting talent, and create chemistry, truthfulness and having fun, and I don’t really care about casting stars in a movie—that’s an imposed idea that comes from financiers or frightened distributors: you can have this much money if you cast that person—and I think Scotland gets a bit of a bumb deal in that respect, because for example all the movies that come out or are set in Scotland, they have no Scottish actors.
-So I went out with the intention of trying to find a really strong team of young Scottish actors, and I was very fortunate to find Lorn Macdonald, Cristian Ortega, Rachel Jackson, Amy Manson, Gemma McElhinney to name but a few.
-They all just gave themselves so it really paid off.
+I just had a belief in young Scottish acting talent, and create chemistry, truthfulness and having fun, and I don’t really care about casting stars in a movie—that’s an imposed idea that comes from financiers or frightened distributors: you can have this much money if you cast that person—and I think Scotland gets a bit of a bump deal in that respect, because for example all the movies that come out or are set in Scotland, they have no Scottish actors.
+So I went out, intending to try to find a really strong team of young Scottish actors, and I was very fortunate to find Lorn Macdonald, Cristian Ortega, Rachel Jackson, Amy Manson, Gemma McElhinney to name but a few.
+They all just gave themselves, so it really paid off.
 And we had so much fun making the film.